snanda85/monthlyinvest/source/pages/about.md

 To resolve this, **we will publish an article every month describing the allocation of monthly funds**, after taking in consideration various driving factors like country's economy, sentiments, recession, bank interst rates, gold price, stock market fluctuation etc.

+This website is not only about providing multibagger stock tips, but also **for people who prefer fixed deposits more than stock market**.
+We give equal importance to low and high risk takers.
 For this purpose, the content is divided into four series:

 Gyan
 : General articles about investing will be shared here